icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 - [Claude Task Master](https://github.com/eyaltoledano/claude-task-master) by [eyaltoledano](https://github.com/eyaltoledano) - A task management system for AI-driven development with Claude, designed to work seamlessly with Cursor AI.
 - [Claude Task Runner](https://github.com/grahama1970/claude-task-runner) by [grahama1970](https://github.com/grahama1970) - A specialized tool to manage context isolation and focused task execution with Claude Code, solving the critical challenge of context length limitations and task focus when working with Claude on complex, multi-step projects.
 - [Happy Coder](https://github.com/slopus/happy) by [GrocerPublishAgent](https://peoplesgrocers.com/en/projects) - Spawn and control multiple Claude Codes in parallel from your phone or desktop.
 Happy Coder runs Claude Code on your hardware, sends push notifications when Claude needs more input or permission, and costs nothing.
+- [ralph-orchestrator](https://github.com/mikeyobrien/ralph-orchestrator) by [mikeyobrien](https://github.com/mikeyobrien) - Ralph Orchestrator implements the simple but effective "Ralph Wiggum" technique for autonomous task completion, continuously running an AI agent against a prompt file until the task is marked as complete or limits are reached.
+This implementation provides a robust, well-tested, and feature-complete orchestration system for AI-driven development.
+Also cited in the Anthropic Ralph plugin documentation.
 - [The Agentic Startup](https://github.com/rsmdt/the-startup) by [Rudolf Schmidt](https://github.com/rsmdt) - Yet Another Claude Orchestrator - a collection of agents, commands, etc., for shipping production code - but I like this because it's comprehensive, well-written, and one of the few resources that actually uses Output Styles! +10 points!
 - [TSK - AI Agent Task Manager and Sandbox](https://github.com/dtormoen/tsk) by [dtormoen](https://github.com/dtormoen) - A Rust CLI tool that lets you delegate development tasks to AI agents running in sandboxed Docker environments.
 Multiple agents work in parallel, returning git branches for human review.